nullrefio/NullRef.FluentReflection/README.md

 }
 ```

-This unit test get all types in all loaded assemblies, filters by a specific type and finds all properties missing the attribute.
-If there are any, it generates a message to fail the unit test.
+This unit test gets all types in all loaded assemblies, filters by a specific type and finds all properties missing some attribute.
+If there are any results leftover, it generates a message to fail the unit test.

 ```csharp
 [Fact]